Proof by exhaustion: Elegance

 Mathematicians prefer to avoid proofs by exhaustion with large numbers of cases, which are viewed as inelegant.
 An illustration as to how such proofs might be inelegant is to look at the following proofs that all modern Summer Olympic Games are held in years which are divisible by 4:

-Proof: The first modern Summer Olympics were held in 1896, and then every 4 years thereafter (neglecting exceptions such as when the games were not held due to World War I and World War II along with the 2020 Tokyo Olympics being postponed to 2021 due to the COVID-19 pandemic.).
+Proof: The first modern Summer Olympics were held in 1896, and then every 4 years thereafter (neglecting exceptional situations such as when the games' schedule were disrupted by World War I, World War II and the COVID-19 pandemic.).
 Since 1896 = 474 × 4 is divisible by 4, the next Olympics would be in year 474 × 4 + 4 = (474 + 1) × 4, which is also divisible by four, and so on (this is a proof by mathematical induction).
-Therefore the statement is proved.
+Therefore, the statement is proved.

 The statement can also be proved by exhaustion by listing out every year in which the Summer Olympics were held, and checking that every one of them can be divided by four.
 With 28 total Summer Olympics as of 2016, this is a proof by exhaustion with 28 cases.

 In addition to being less elegant, the proof by exhaustion will also require an extra case each time a new Summer Olympics is held.
 This is to be contrasted with the proof by mathematical induction, which proves the statement indefinitely into the future.